petitparser/dart-petitparser-examples/README.md

 ### URI

 This is a simple grammar that takes an URL string and decomposes it into scheme, authority (including username, password, hostname, and port), path, query (including parameters as key-value pairs), and fragment.

+### XML

+This examples parses XML files to events, creates and pretty-prints a DOM tree, and evaluates XPath expressions.